jasonw930/CoreExilesTools/README.md

 # Overview

 Core Exiles Tools is a collection of tools that automate certain parts of the browser game Core Exiles.
-The tool injects DOM elements to the game page so features can be easily accessed.
+The tool injects DOM elements into the game page so features can be easily accessed.

 ## Automatic Travel